Experience The Washington Center

 The Washington Center for Internships and Academic Seminars is an independent, nonprofit organization serving hundreds of colleges and universities in the United States and other countries by providing selected students challenging opportunities to work and learn in Washington, D.C. for academic credit.
 The largest program of its kind, The Washington Center has 70 full-time staff and more than 50,000 alumni, many of whom are in leadership positions in the public, private, and nonprofit sectors.

 Leaders are built from the inside out.
 They are made, not born.
 The Washington Center’s program advisors and internship site supervisors work tirelessly to ensure that students get the most out of their internship experience.

 The Washington Center believes it is a fundamental civic duty to instill in all program participants the need to be well-informed, public-spirited and socially engaged leaders.
 TWC’s alumni hold leadership positions in virtually every career field, including law, education, social work, medicine, journalism, diplomacy, business and politics.
-Several even serve on TWC’s Board of Directors.
+Several even serve on TWC’s Board of Trustees.

 Two Core Programs

 The Washington Center offers two types of programs:

 InternshipsSemester- or summer-long integrated academic and work experiences in government, corporate and nonprofit organizations.
 Each internship is tailored to provide meaningful work experiences that will enhance students’ resumes and help launch their careers.
 Additionally, students take academic courses and attend special programming during their time at The Washington Center.

 Academic SeminarsThese intensive learning experiences focus on specific topics, such as National Security, the Presidency, and the Middle East Peace Process.
 Past seminars have included visits to such locations as Capitol Hill, CNN, the Newseum, embassies and many others.
 Seminar events have featured such respected speakers as Ted Koppel, Andrea Mitchell, Howard Dean, and others.